IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Icon-Only Buttons
 -----------------

-There are a few places we use icon-only buttons with no text label.
-We do utilize tooltips that display on hover which contain a text label.
+There are a few places where we use icon-only buttons with no text label.
+For these buttons, we do utilize tooltips that display on hover, containing a text label.

 * Search
 * Add